Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 The King's Curse = A simple text based adventure using Ascii graphics taken from  https://www.asciiart.eu/

+Who Dare Wins= A tactical dice game with a high score function.
+Demonstrate how to open/read/write txt.files with 'clear screen' function.

 The Road To Eden = Make hard decisions as you make your way to the city of Eden.
-Demonstrate how to open and read from txt files.
+Demonstrate how to open and read multiple lines/elements from a text file.

 https://www.youtube.com/watch?v=ike4KGsFM2Y